rajeshwarpatlolla/ionic-datepicker/README.md

     ];
 ````

 **j) weekDaysList**(Optional) : This is an array with a list of all week days.
-You can use this if you want to show months in some other language or format or if you wish to use the modal instead of the popup for this component (Refer to point **l**), you can specify lengthy names like below.
+You can use this if you want to show months in some other language or format or if you wish to use the modal instead of the popup for this component (Refer to point **l**), you can define the `weekDaysList` array in your controller as shown below.
  ````javascript
  var weekDaysList = ["Sun", "Mon", "Tue", "Wed", "thu", "Fri", "Sat"];
  ````